10 Protein-Rich Vegan Foods That Will Improve Your Kid's Immunity

 Note: The most common type of chickpea appears to be round and beige.
 Other varieties can be black, green, and red.

-Apart from being a rich source of vitamins A and C, Broccoli is a great source of protein.
+Apart from being a rich source of vitamins A and C, Broccoli is a great source of protein for kids.
 One cup of chopped broccoli has 2.57 grams of protein.
 According to the USDA's Nutrition Database, per 100 grams of broccoli contains 2.82 grams of protein.
 The best part is that, along with proteins, Broccoli also provides fibre and nutrients.
 Broccoli is also high in fibre, antioxidants, and minerals.

 Note: Try to pair broccoli with whole grains like brown rice, barley and quinoa.
 Alternatively, one can steam or stir-fry broccoli and add in a few roasted walnuts, and sunflower seeds for a delicious and healthy side dish.